13 Mar Classified Information – The Vatican Shadow Files

 That release, together with (recently remastered, reissued and expanded) “Kuwaiti Airforce” may be the easiest records to distinguish from others in this original run.
 Their flow of ideas sounds like a nervous channel-switching when you find out some bad news.
 Also, there is a strong usage of reverb, distortion – mercilessly butchering songs with a chaotic noise.
 With that said, it’s just easy to see the shades of Prurient here, so I’d probably call “Kuwaiti Airforce” a *Vatican Shadow remixed by Prurient* or *desert-Techno getting a Doom Electronics treatment*, taking place at a desolate airforce landing spot – I mean why not…

-Contrary to aforementioned chaos, something different had been prepared for the launch of Fernow’s new label Bed of Nails, specialized in “Industrial dancefloor rhythms”.
+Contrary to aforementioned chaos, something different had been prepared for the launch of Fernow’s new label (Hospital’s off-shoot) Bed of Nails, marked by his relocation to Los Angeles and focused on “industrial dancefloor rhythms and seductively isolated electronics“.
 There goes “September Cell” – not only that neither of Vatican Shadow’s records sounded so clean and polished to that point, but it also had some unusually ‘standard’ ‘song’ formatting.
-The EP was / is a pure Ambient Techno brilliance, flirting with occasional breakbeats and ceremonial ambiance.
+The EP was / is a pure atmospheric Ambient Techno brilliance, flirting with occasional breakbeats and ceremonial ambiance, even pervertedly channeling the vintage Aphex Twin vibes.

 None of this could prepare us for the exquisite trilogy of what later became known as ‘It Stands To Conceal’ compilation.